 This is why it is often helpful to retain counsel early to make contact with the police and the prosecution before a charging decision is made.
-It is often valuable for an attorney to discuss the case facts and the defendant’s history with the handling detective early to avoid a compliant with charges that are too aggressive or even improper.
-When the handling detective or the prosecution is aware that an experience attorney, or any attorney for that matter, is reaching out for a defendant early, that detective or attorney will more likely “play by the rules.”
+It is often valuable for an attorney to discuss the case facts and the defendant’s history with the handling detective early to avoid a complaint with charges that are too aggressive or even improper.
+When the handling detective or the prosecution is aware that an experienced attorney, or any attorney for that matter, is reaching out for a defendant early, that detective or attorney will more likely “play by the rules.”

 For more information about what the prosecutor has discretion to charge with, click on the following articles:

 - Beware: Prosecution May Add Charges During Trial Based on Witness Testimony in Trial

 - Owners of Venice Medical Marijuana Clinic May Be Charge with the Unlicensed Practice of Medicine Although They Did Not See Patients